PilotGtec/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

 What we observe here is that for weekdays, a prominent peak is present.
 This suggests the presence of a *routine* wherein there is a significant number of steps involved only at a certain interval of a day on weekdays.
-This could be due to the fact that the individual is transiting from home to work; and, once the individual reaches his/her office, *relatively* minimal walking as been done.
+This could be due to the fact that the individual is transiting from home to work; and, once the individual reaches his/her office, *relatively* minimal walking was done.
 On weekends, however, the walking is more spread across intervals suggesting the absence of a *routine*.
 Finally, more steps per day are produced, on the average, on weekends than on weekdays.

 ```r